Furca (genus): "Furca mauretanica"

 Despite not having been formally named, some research has been published on the morphology and ecology of "Furca mauretanica".
 The species has a head shield with three pairs of elongate, curved spines, which themselves have numerous secondary spines.
 Preserved trunk sections (which indicate that the total number of segments reached over 22 in mature individuals) and limbs are also known, which shows that like Mimetaster and Tomlinsonus, it had a pair of segmented sensory antennae, as well as two other large uniramous (single branched) limbs attached to the head (cephalon).
-The second (counting the antennae as the first) pair of cephalic appendage was the largest of all the limbs, with nine segments (podomeres) of varying length, which likely served an anchoring or supporting purpose.
+The second (counting the antennae as the first) pair of cephalic appendage was the largest of all the limbs, with nine segments (podomeres) of varying length, with this limb likely served an anchoring or supporting purpose.
 The third cephalic/head appendage was a six segmented appendage with cylindrical segments, with the tip of the last segment bearing four elongate spines.
 This appendage was likely used for walking.

 These were followed by a smaller pairs of biramous (two-branched) limbs running along the cylindrically segmented trunk, one pair associated with each segment, with the limbs like their associated trunk segments decreasing in size posteriorly.
 The first few pairs of endopods (lower leg-like branches) of these biramous limbs each had six segments (podomeres) which were long and cylindrical in shape, while the podomeres of posterior pairs were short, and were often equipped with triangular shaped downward facing projections (endites), which were often nearly the size of the rest of the podomere.
 At least some of these endites bore setae (hair-like structures) in juveniles, but these setae appear to be absent in adults.
 Like the second non-antennal head appendage, the tips of the biramous trunk limb endopods also bore four elongate spines.
 The front-most pairs of endopods (the first two pairs of trunk endopods in juveniles and first four trunk endopod pairs in adults) likely served a walking purpose, while the posterior endopods are thought to have served in food gathering.
-The exopods (outer branches of the biramous limb, which in marrellids likely served for respiration) of the trunk limbs had an annulated appearance, and attached were numerous elongate lamellate setae.
+The exopods (upper/outer branches of the biramous limb, which in marrellids likely served for respiration) of the trunk limbs had an annulated appearance, and attached were numerous elongate lamellate setae.